Top 10 Air Disinfection Questions

 Yes.
 There are two things to consider if you have an HVAC system.
 The first is to ensure that your HVAC filter is clean and replaced/serviced as often as necessary.
 HVAC filters can help reduce airborne contaminants, including viruses, in a building or small space.
 The second thing to consider?
 Additional tools like HVAC air purifiers which can further reduce pathogens.

-Invest in a cleaner, healthier facility.
-We'll conduct a FREE airflow analysis of your space to calculate your risk reduction with the Big Ass Fans® Clean Air System.
+Interested in learning more about improving your indoor air quality?
+We'll conduct a FREE airflow analysis of your space with the Big Ass Fans® Clean Air System.
 Get started today!